U.S. charges four Chinese military hackers in 2017 Equifax breach

 Policymakers and consumer groups have questioned how private companies could amass so much personal data, sparking efforts to bolster consumers’ ability to control their information.
 Both the Senate Banking and House of Representatives Financial Services Committees are considering legislation that would require companies to better protect consumer data.

-Reporting by Doina Chiacu; Editing by Lisa Lambert and Alistair Bell
+Reporting by Doina Chiacu and Diane Bartz; Editing by Lisa Lambert and Alistair Bell